 “Gains” is defined in Section 7.2.

-“Gas” means natural gas that meets or exceeds the quality specifications of Buyer’s Gas Transporter.
+“Gas” means natural gas that meets or exceeds the quality specifications of Buyer’s Gas Transporter for each of the GDP’s, as applicable.

 “Gas Metering Equipment” means Gas meters and associated equipment, including check meters, if any, used in determining the amount of Gas delivered to a GDP, but shall not include any check meters that Buyer may install, own, and maintain.